BillyGalbreath/CommandBinds/README.md

 2) Mod Menu > CommandBinds > Configure
 3) Press `K` key when in-game

+Once you find the CommandBinds section on the Key Binds screen

-You can add or remove entries using the provided buttons on the left side.
-Just type the command you want in the textbox.
-Then click the button and assign the key you want.
+1) You can add or remove entries using the provided buttons on the left side.
+2) Just type the command you want in the textbox.
+3) Then click the button and assign the key you want.

+That's it.
+Simple.
+Elegant.

 ## Supported Platforms